rails/rails/guides/source/security.md

 #### `authenticate_by`

-The [`authenticate_by`](https://api.rubyonrails.org/classes/ActiveRecord/SecurePassword/ClassMethods.html) method is used in the `SessionsController` while creating a new session to validate that the credentials provided by the user match the credentials stored in the database (e.g. password):
+The [`authenticate_by`](https://api.rubyonrails.org/classes/ActiveRecord/SecurePassword/ClassMethods.html) method is used in the `SessionsController` while creating a new session to validate that the credentials provided by the user match the credentials stored in the database (e.g. password) for that user:

 ```ruby
 class SessionsController < ApplicationController